FractalFir/seabridge/README.md

 **WARNING: This tool is in early research phase.
 It paritaly works, but it has some *very* rough edges and is nothing more than a tech demo ATM.**

-**Since it is so early in developement, this README may not be up to date.
-While I try to be clear about what is implemented and planned,**
+**Since it is so early in developement, this README may not be up to date and is likelly riddled with spelling/other mistakes.
+Sorry.**
-**it is important to note that many features are still quite buggy.**
+**While I try to be clear about what is implemented and planned,** **it is important to note that many features are still quite buggy.**

 Seabridge is an experimental tool, which uses rich type information from the rust compiler to generate high-quality C++ bindings to Rust code.

-Thanks to this unqiue, deep access to the internal state of the compiler, sebaridge can generate C++ bindings to all Rust types(DONE, bit buggy), functions(WIP, demangled + generic support but no shims yet), and statics(WIP, no demangling yet).
+Thanks to this unqiue, deep access to the internal state of the compiler, sebaridge can generate C++ bindings to all Rust types(DONE, bit buggy), functions(WIP, demangled + generic support + shims, still bit buggy and limited), and statics(WIP, no demangling yet).

 This(in theory) will allow you to *just* use a Rust crate inside a C++ codebase, without much setup.
 The tool is also able to translate high level Rust concepts, like generics, into C++ equivalents(templates).